openframeworks/ofBook/chapters/memory/chapter.md

 If you've used c++ for a while you've probably had crashes in your programs because of bad memory accesses.
 Usually the message you'll see is something like `segmentation fault...`.
 What does that mean?

 When you create variables in a program, even in c++, you can't really access all the memory in the computer, for security reasons.
 Imagine you had your bank account opened in your browser, if any program could access all the memory in the computer a malign application could just access the memory of the browser and get that information or even modify it.
-To avoid it the operating system assigns chuncks of memory to every program.
-When your application starts it's assigned a `segment` of memory, later on as you create variables if there's enough memory in that `segment` your variables will be created there.
-When there's not more memory available in that segment the operating system asigns the application a new one and the application starts using that.
+To avoid it the operating system assigns chunks of memory to every program.
+When your application starts it's assigned a `segment` of memory.
+Later on as you create variables if there's enough memory in that `segment` your variables will be created there.
+When there's not more memory available in that segment the operating system assigns the application a new one and the application starts using that.
 If you try to access a memory address that doesn't belong to a segment assigned to your application, the operating system just kills the application to avoid possible security risks.

 How does that happen usually?
 Well most of the time you just don't try to access memory addresses by their number, so how's it possible that sometimes you try to access a variable and you get a segmentation fault.
 Most of the time this happens because you try to access a varible that doesn't exist anymore, usually because you stored a pointer to a memory area and then free or move that memory somewhere else.
 We'll talk in more detail about this later